MitPandya/ProjectManagementBot/DESIGN.md

 2. Reminding user through Notifications.
 ```
+=> Prerequisite:
-=> Prerequisite: - Cards exist in the Trello board and is already attached to a team member but the card is still in the todo list of the team member
+- Cards exist in the Trello board and is already attached to a team member but the card is still in the todo list of the team member.

 => Flow: - Manager asks the bot to remind a member about certain card or event etc. and specifies type of notification e.g. card due soon or added to card etc.